Primary/Bristol: West Town Lane Academy

-The redevelopment of West Town Lane Academy is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of West Town Lane Academy is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development British artists Simon & Tom Bloor were commissioned by project curators Arnolfini to develop an art work for the school working closely with pupils, teaching staff and Head Teacher Jeremy Hughes.

 Simon and Tom Bloor

 For West Town Lane Academy Simon and Tom Bloor have created ‘Primary Structure’, a pavilion that offers space for activity, conversation and learning.
 As the artists have commented:

 “We were keen to create an artwork that would be an in-between realm–between architecture and sculpture, inside and outside, formal and informal.
 For us it was important to create a space for potential rule breaking where there is scope for action beyond the regulations of the more formal school interior.

 We wanted to use materials that were standardized and familiar and that are often used in a municipal environment, but to adjust their appearance to create something more dynamic.
 The form and colours of the pavilion draw influence from Modernist-era art and design via playground climbing frames.
 Primary coloured steel poles join together an area covered by a corrugated metal roof and a more open space, also linked by screens containing abstract shapes that make up the figures of puppet-like forms that look out form the school onto the world.